aappddeevv/scalajs-reaction/README.md

   // a standard scala function
   val render: Props => ReactNode = props => div(s"hello ${props.name}")

-  // ReactElementTuple causes scala=>js function conversion
-  def apply(props: Props): ReactElementTuple = (render, props)
+  // ReactElementTuple causes scala=>js function conversion using standard scala methods def apply(props: Props): ReactElementTuple = (render, props)

-  // or convert using `.elementWith` which reads quite nicely def apply(props: Props) = render.elementWith(props) }
+  // or convert using the `.elementWith` extension method which reads nicely def apply(props: Props) = render.elementWith(props) }
 ````

 That's how simple this facade is.
+You use the easy parts of scala.

 A few, very limited macros provide additional support creating and using `Props` more like case classes if that's important to you.
 Once scala3 is out, the macros will become industrial strength.

-Remember, react needs to control when the props are applied to the rendering function, not you.
+React needs to control when the props are applied to the rendering function, not you.
 A react "element" is really just a data structure that is a description of the element's rendering logic and props.
 The actual rendered element is created under react's control, not yours.
 There are other component specification patterns you can use as well or you can easily create your own like the above.
 See the docs.

 If you want to ensure your component only renders when the props change, use
 `memo()`. `memo` uses shallow compare
 checking to see if the props have changed.
-A pimp is available
+An extension method is available
 for memo to apply it as syntax.
 You need to take into account js's notion of equality when using
 function components and hooks or provider your comparator, something useful when you have
 scala objects in your props.